hubble reveals creation

 Ant Nebula

 From ground-based telescopes, the so-called "ant nebula" (Menzel 3, or Mz 3) resembles the head and thorax of a garden-variety ant.
-This dramatic NASA / ESA Hubble Space Telescope image, showing 10 times more detail, reveals the "ant's" body.
+This dramatic NASA / ESA Hubble Space Telescope image, showing 10 times more detail, reveals the "ant's" body in thase Hubble images.

 Find out more